All right, Obama's approaching 55 minutes on this speech.

 Now we know why Barack Obama didn't want Republicans listening to me.

-Now we know why the left is scared to death of Palin.
+Now we know why the left is scared to death of Palin and why they're afraid of me.

 We get it right.

-Mike Pence, CNN's State of the Union yesterday morning.
+Mike Pence, CNN's State of the Union, yesterday morning.

-I think now's a great moment for this administration and the United States to reach out, express support, look for ways that we can encourage that demonstration uh within Iran, and I'm hoping the president will do that.
+I think now's a great moment for this administration and the United States to reach out, express support, look for ways that we can encourage that demonstration within Iran, and I'm hoping the president will do that.

 He hadn't said a word.